Last updated on May 24th, 2018

-Chorten Kora is one of the popular tourist attractions of Eastern Bhutan.
+Chorten Kora is one of the most popular tourist attractions of Eastern Bhutan.
 It’s on the right bank of Trashiyangtse Kholung Chu River, below Trashiyangtse town.
-It was built in 1740 on the spot where Lam Ngawang Loday subdued a demon that harmed local people and travellers.
+It was built in 1740 on the spot where Lam Ngawang Loday subdued a demon that kept on harming local people and travellers.

 During annual Chorten Kora Tshechu, hundreds of people from Tawang will gather to circumambulate Chorten Kora and then pay respect to their Princess.
 She has entered this chorten alive to remain under meditation on behalf of all sentient beings.